YeDawa/DumpSync/docs/export.md

 - **--encrypt**: (Optional) Encrypts the dump file using AES-256 encryption.
 This option requires a password to encrypt and decrypt the dump file.
 - **--once**: (Optional) Exports the database dump only once without creating a recurring schedule.
 - **--retain**: (Optional) The retainimum number of backups to retain for the dump.
 If the number of dumps exceeds this limit, the scheduler will be terminated.
+- **--pdf**: (Optional) Generates a PDF report of the dump process with your settings and tables dumped.

 ### Example